-You might suppose the Federal Reserve banking system was begun in response to the great stock market crash of 1929, but it wasn't.
-The system has its roots in the financial panic of 1907, which was caused by a Maine man whose wealth was only exceeded by his ambition – and tragically so.
+You might suppose the Federal Reserve banking system was begun in response to the great stock market crash of 1929, but it wasn’t.
+The system has its roots in the financial panic of 1907, caused by a Maine man whose wealth was only exceeded by his ambition – and tragically so.

 Charles W. Morse of Bath, Me. had many titles.
 Ship builder, banker, freight magnate.
 But it all started with ice.

-Morse's father and grandfather were both towboat captains on the Kennebec River.
-They did a lively business in pulling ships up from the busy port at Bath to points inland on the river, which was an important trade corridor for Maine.
+Morse’s father and grandfather were both towboat captains on the Kennebec River.
+They did a lively business in pulling ships up from the busy port at Bath to points inland on the river, an important trade corridor for Maine.